MichaelCurrin/combine-code-for-ai/README.md

 # Combine code for AI
-> Convert a repo of files into a LLM-friendly output, respecting `.gitignore`
+> Convert a repo of code into single LLM-friendly text, respecting `.gitignore`

 With structure at the start followed by all files together.